tribalfs/PixelsPub/README.md

 ### 7. Actual granting of WRITE_SECURE_SETTINGS permission to Pixels

- * When successfully connected, enter the following to the command and press enter.
+ * When successfully connected, enter the following command and press enter.
 You can copy the command below.
 If the command is executed properly, it'll return blank.

  ```adb shell pm grant com.tribalfs.pixels android.permission.WRITE_SECURE_SETTINGS```